woossi0/suite/docs/geoexplorer/src/index.rst

   Getting started with GeoExplorer

 :doc:`The GeoExplorer Workspace <workspace>`
-  Map Window, Toolbar, Layers Panel, and Legend Panel
+  Map Window, Toolbar, and Layers Panel

 :doc:`Using GeoExplorer <using/index>`
   How to use GeoExplorer